-VIDEO ON ANGER FROM BIRTH MOTHER ASHLEY MITCHELL: (password vulnerability_lhmay)
+VIDEO ON VULNERABILITY FROM BIRTH MOTHER ASHLEY MITCHELL: (password vulnerability_lhmay)

 MENTAL HEALTH WORK: